Painting Your Hallway - Ideas & Tips

 Thoroughly clean the walls of dust and cobwebs.
 Cover the floor with cardboard, newspaper or foil.
 Also mask off the door or window frames so that you can set the paint down cleanly.
 You'll also need to tape between colour shades if you're painting your hallway two-tone or half-tone.
 Make sure that the tape sticks well everywhere so that no paint drops can get under the tape.
 This way you get clean transitions.

-If you use a stainblock, it is important to apply it thinly.
-This may be necessary especially when renovating a hallway, when dirt and grime stains need to be painted over.
+If you are using a stainblock such as our To Bond & Block, it is important to apply it opaquely.
+This may be particularly necessary when renovating a hallway if dirt and stains need to be painted over.
+Always make sure to use clean tools and allow the primer to dry overnight.

 Step 3: Apply colour